-- Use a hairbrush for autism that has soft bristles.
+- What is the best hair brush for sensory issues?
+Use a hairbrush for autism that has soft bristles.
 The bristles should have a rounded head to make the experience more comfortable.

 - If your child has knots in their hair, use a detangling spray.
 This will help with a lot of the discomfort of knots being combed out.

 - Use a firm, downward motion when you’re brushing autistic children’s hair.
 Avoid using light strokes because it causes a different sensation than firm brushing.

 - If your child has difficulty with using a brush, detangle their hair with your fingers.